joshmoody24/cat-compromiser/README.md

 # cat-compromiser
 A tool that modifies the "cat" command in Linux to send its output to a remote server.
-Used to demonstrate the MITRE ATT&amp;CK technique "Compromise Client Software Binary"
+Used to demonstrate the MITRE ATT&amp;CK technique "Compromise Client Software Binary."

 **Warning: DO NOT USE THIS COMMAND ON ANY COMPUTER THAT MATTERS TO YOU!
 You will be modifying one of the most fundamental linux programs.
 Use at your own risk.